Fullmeals.

 Step 9: Knead Dough

-Gently knead all the ingredients together to form a soft, crack-free dough.
+Gently all the ingredients together to form a soft, crack-free dough.
 The dough should be smooth and easy to handle.

 Step 10: Shape Jamuns